w-gomes/pepega/README.md

 # Pepega
+A command line wrapper for `FFmpeg`.
 This tool is a simple FFmpeg cli wrapper for my personal common usages.

-I like to play games with my friends and I will often record my gameplay.
-So, I built this for fun and to quickly encode and clip my videos for sharing.

 ## Installation
-Requires Rust and FFmpeg installed.
-FFmpeg must be in PATH.
+Requires Rust and FFmpeg installed and be in PATH.

 `git clone https://github.com/w-gomes/pepega.git`